michalakis/laravel-8-from-scratch/notes.md

         - You add components in a component's directory, which itself resides inside the `view` directory
         - `<x-layout>`, `{{ $slot }}`, `{{ $attributes }}`, `$slot` and `$attributes` are the default

-    - ### 16 -  few Tweaks and Consideration

-    SECTION 4 – WORKING WITH DATABASES

-    17 – Environment Flies and Database Connections

-    18 – Migrations: The Absolute Basics

-    19 – Eloquent and the Active Record Pattern

-    20 – Make a Post Model and Migration

-    21 – Updates and HTML Escaping

-    22 – 3 Ways to Mitigate Mass Assignment Vulnerabilities

-    23 – Route Model Binging

-    24 – Your first eloquent Relationship

-    25 – Show All Posts Associated with a Category

-    26 – Clockwork, and the N+1 problem

-    27 – Database Seeding Saves Time

-    28 – Turbo Boost with Factories

-    29 – View All Posts by an Author

-    30 – Eager Load Relationships on an Existing Model

-    SECTION 5 – INTEGRATE THE DESIGN

-    31 – Integrate the Design

-    32 – Blade Components and CSS Grids

-    33 – Convert the Blog Post Page

-    34 – A Small JavaScript Dropdown Detour

-    35 – How to Extract a Dropdown Blad Component

-    36 – Quick Tweaks and Clean-Up

-    SECTION 6 – SEARCH

-    37 – Search (The Messy Way)

-    38 – Search (The Cleaner Way)
+    - ### Episode 16 - A few Tweaks and Consideration

+        - **TODO:** Does ModelNotFoundException() show an error page, or a 404 page?
+        - Tip: have both a find() method, and a findOrFail() method

+- ### Section 4 – Working With Databases

+    - ### Episode 17 – Environment Flies and Database Connections

+        - Every application requires a certain level of environment specific configuration e.g., database name, access ids and tokens
+        - The files containing these configurations are not committed to version control, and the application does not reference the values explicitly, but rather references the keys that point to the values
+        - `mysql -u root -p`
+        - `create database foobar;`
+        - `CTRL D` to exit the mysql cli
+        - `php artisan migrate`
+        - `use foobar;`
+        - `show tables;`

+    - ### Episode 18 – Migrations: The Absolute Basics
+        - `php artisan migrate`
+        - `php artisan migrate:rollback`
+        - `php aritsan migrate:fresh`, this command will give a warning if app environment is in production
+        - `Table Plus` lets you copy a row as an import statement
+        - `Eloquent` maps a database table row to a model

+    - ### Episode 19 – Eloquent and the Active Record Pattern

+    - ### Episode 20 – Make a Post Model and Migration

+    - ### Episode 21 – Updates and HTML Escaping

+    - ### Episode 22 – 3 Ways to Mitigate Mass Assignment Vulnerabilities

+    - ### Episode 23 – Route Model Binging

+    - ### Episode 24 – Your first eloquent Relationship

+    - ### Episode 25 – Show All Posts Associated with a Category

+    - ### Episode 26 – Clockwork, and the N+1 problem

+    - ### Episode 27 – Database Seeding Saves Time

+    - ### Episode 28 – Turbo Boost with Factories

+    - ### Episode 29 – View All Posts by an Author

+    - ### Episode 30 – Eager Load Relationships on an Existing Model

+- ### Section 5 – Integrate the Design

+    - ### Episode 31 – Integrate the Design

+    - ### Episode 32 – Blade Components and CSS Grids

+    - ### Episode 33 – Convert the Blog Post Page

+    - ### Episode 34 – A Small JavaScript Dropdown Detour

+    - ### Episode 35 – How to Extract a Dropdown Blad Component

+    - ### Episode 36 – Quick Tweaks and Clean-Up

+- ### Section 6 – Search

+    - ### Episode 37 – Search (The Messy Way)

+    - ### Episode 38 – Search (The Cleaner Way)